ispasic/idiometry/README.md

 # idiometry: an idiom search engine
 A Flask-React project for serving the user interface and pre/post processing of idiom specific searches to an Elasticsearch database.
+A demo is available here: https://datainnovation.cardiff.ac.uk/idiometry/

 ## Set Up
 The following will install the packages according to the configuration: